Wimbledon VS Roland Garros & London VS Paris

 In fact the Wimbledon championships is the largest single sporting catering operation in Europe employing approximately 1800 staff who between them dish out some 300,000 cups of tea, 190,000 sandwiches and 28,000 kilos of those English strawberries.

 However, perhaps it is to Wimbledon’s advantage the English suffer from a distinct lack of culinary identity and their patrons remain happy with what’s on offer.
-But it is so different at Roland Garros where eating on site is as big a part of the occasion than observing the world’s best players up close.
+But it is so different at Roland Garros, where eating on-site is as big a part of the occasion as observing the world’s best players up close.

-And perhaps that explains the mouthwatering range of food on offer where one could be forgiven for missing some of the action in favour of a once in a lifetime dining experience at the colorful Les Jardins de Roland-Garros - complete with lush vegetation and one of the most spellbinding menus of any sporting arena.
+Maybe that explains the mouthwatering range of food on offer, where one could be forgiven for missing some of the action in favour of a once-in-a-lifetime dining experience at the colourful Les Jardins de Roland-Garros, complete with lush vegetation and one of the most spellbinding menus of any sporting arena.

-Enjoy Nadal powering to another predictable Wimbledon victory but if you’re after thrills, spills and a certain tennis-based joie de vivre, it simply has to be game set and match for Roland Garros!
+Enjoy Nadal powering to a predictable Wimbledon victory but if you’re after thrills and a certain tennis-based joie de vivre, it simply has to be game set and match for Roland Garros!
 And if you’re a player / professional looking for a pied a terre in Paris; in easy reach to Court Chatrier, Vincennes, Les Champs-Elysées, La Défense ou the Eiffel Tower, our tailor-made Paris à La Carte service may be just perfect for you.
 Game set and match!